ucldc/nuxeo_spreadsheet/README.md

 You will need a python environment.

-You will need to have pynux set up in the environment.
+You will need to install and have <a href="https://github.com/ucldc/pynux">pynux</a> set up in the environment.

 You will need information from the Nuxeo Administrator for setting up a `.pynuxrc` file.